quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Identifying *de novo* germline mutations in the BXD RILs

 The BXD resource currently comprises a total of 152 recombinant inbred lines (RILs).
 RILs were derived from either F2 or advanced intercrosses, and subsequently inbred by brother-sister mating for up to 180 generations [@PMID:33472028].
+BXDs were generated in distinct breeding "epochs," which were each initiated with a distinct cross of C57BL/6J and DBA/2J parents; epochs 1, 2, 4, and 6 were derived from F2 crosses, while epochs 3 and 5 were derived from advanced intercrosses [@PMID:33472028].
 Previously, we analyzed whole-genome sequencing data from the BXDs and identified candidate *de novo* germline mutations in each line [@PMID:35545679].
 A detailed description of the methods used for DNA extraction, sequencing, alignment, and variant processing, as well as the characteristics of the *de novo* mutations, are available in a previous manuscript [@PMID:35545679].

 Briefly, we identified private single-nucleotide mutations in each BXD that were absent from all other RILs, as well as from the C57BL/6J and DBA/2J parents.
 We required each private variant to be meet the following criteria: